Euthanasia and Aftercare

 How do I make the appointment?

-2. Book an appointment online.
-If you are unable to find a time with our online booking system please give us a call as will do our best to find a time that is suitable.
+- Book an appointment online.
+If you are unable to find a time with our online booking system please give us a call and we will do our best to find a time that is suitable

 What do I need to do to prepare?